rossberg/boulder-dash/README.md

 This is a homage to its 40th anniversary in form of a fairly faithful clone of the original game, implemented in just a few 100 lines of bare OCaml, with nothing but the homely [Graphics](https://github.com/ocaml/graphics) library.
 It should run on Windows, Mac, and Linux, though I was too lazy to test the latter.

+Alternatively, it can be built with either the [TSDL](https://github.com/dbuenzli/tsdl) (Thin [SDL](https://www.libsdl.org)) binding for OCaml, or with [OCaml Raylib](https://github.com/tjammer/raylib-ocaml), the OCaml binding to the simple [Raylib](https://www.raylib.com/) game engine.
+Both give a better user experience, for the price of a harder build experience.

 ### Features

 * Faithful original physics, graphics, and animations
-* Authentic scrolling mechanics combined with dynamic window resizing
+* Authentic scrolling mechanics combined with dynamic window resizing and rescaling
-* All 20 levels, including intermissions, and 5 difficulties
+* All 20 levels and 5 difficulties
 * Pause-and-go mode for relaxed playing

 The game engine can also handle the features from Boulder Dash 2, namely Expanding Walls and Slime, but currently includes no levels that use them.